How to Book Cruises in Fiji + 10 Tips for Taking Small-Ship Cruises© FijiPocketGuide.com

 The Cons of Booking a Cruise with a Travel Agent

-• Travel agents tend to be more expensive than booking direct
+• Travel agents tend to be more expensive than booking directly.

-• Travel agents will only push the cruises that they sell, meaning that you might not be able to compare all possible options with them
+• Travel agents will only push the cruises they sell, meaning you might not be able to compare all possible options with them.

 • Overseas travel agents sell tours for a higher price than what you often see once you’re in Fiji.